Who We Are

 The Public Policy Institute is part of one of Wisconsin’s largest human services nonprofits, Community Advocates, one of the few organizations still welcoming walk-in clients five days a week.
-For over 35 years, Community Advocates, Inc. (CA) has provided results-focused client advocacy combined with more than 40 basic needs programs.
-Each year, CA provides direct services to 50,000 individuals, representing a sizable portion of all Milwaukee residents living at or below the poverty level.
+For more than 40 years, Community Advocates, Inc. has provided results-focused client advocacy combined with more than 40 basic needs programs.
+Each year, Community Advocates provides direct services to 50,000 individuals, representing a sizable portion of all Milwaukee residents living at or below the poverty level.

 Community Advocates’ mission is to provide individuals and families with advocacy and services to meet their basic needs so they may live in dignity.

-Community Advocates’ four divisions are: Basic Needs Division (housing, utilities, healthcare, disabilities benefits), Milwaukee Women’s Center Division (domestic violence shelter, addiction services, batterer’s treatment, fatherhood), Behavioral Health Division (services for people experiencing homelessness and mental illness), and the Public Policy Institute Division.
+Community Advocates’ four divisions are: Basic Needs Division (housing, utilities, disabilities benefits), Milwaukee Women’s Center Division (domestic violence shelter, homeless family emergency shelter, addiction treatment, batterer’s treatment, fatherhood programming), Behavioral Health Division (services for people experiencing homelessness and mental illness), and the Public Policy Institute.